KaluOkorie/OnlineShoppingDB/README.md

 Step into the world of e-commerce data with **OnlineShoppingDB**!
 This project is a robust relational database designed to handle the core operations of an online shopping platform.
 It transforms raw customer, product, and order data into a structured, query-ready format, perfect for driving business intelligence and a seamless customer experience.

-Developed as the second task in my Advanced Databases journey, this database highlights my skills in data importation, schema design, and writing complex, optimized SQL queries to extract meaningful business insights.

 ---

 ## 🚀 Key Features